rahulshankariyer/PortolioProject/README.md

 ### Data Used

 The Covid-19 data that I had downloaded contained various data on Covid Cases, Deaths, Testing and Vaccinations from January 1st, 2020 to November 21st, 2022.
-So I split the data into two Excel sheets - one containing the data on Cases & Deaths and another containing data on the Testing & Vaccinations.
+So I split the data into two Excel sheets -

+<a href = "https://docs.google.com/spreadsheets/d/1CjLnLv_ut9UO1hZPHKjjKm4udFNUBc8z/edit#gid=1391408898"> Excel Sheet #1: Covid Cases & Deaths </a>

+<a href = "https://docs.google.com/spreadsheets/d/1tbjElTWQUju5wL6IIH2W14F-32-lJ8n5/edit?usp=share_link&ouid=106525515537823506540&rtpof=true&sd=true"> Excel Sheet #2: Covid Testing & Vaccinations </a>

+For the purpose of the above project, we will be using the <a href = "https://docs.google.com/spreadsheets/d/1CjLnLv_ut9UO1hZPHKjjKm4udFNUBc8z/edit#gid=1391408898"> Covid Cases & Deaths </a> dataset

 ### Analysis